mcfly722/git-credential-cert/README.md

 2.1. ✔ Create new store, file does not exist<br>
 2.2. ✔ No certs with private key<br>
 2.3. ✔ Fail to encrypt (ejected token) - exception<br>
-2.4. ❌ Change token during cert select (should update certs list)<br>
-2.5. ✔ Trying to add already existing url<br>
+2.4. ✔ Trying to add already existing url<br>

 ###### 3. Read existing credentials (GET):
 3.1. ✔ There are no required parameters<br>